Do We Have Any Mathematical Proof That Pi Is Infinite?

 Take out your calculator and compute the square root of the acceleration due to gravity.

-The square root of g is almost equal to the value of pi!
+The square root of g comes out tantalizingly close to pi!
 Is that a coincidence?

 There is an equation that typically depicts the relation between the time period and the length of a pendulum.